The House Of Hanover

 It was an impetuous enterprise, but the strong headed young Charles was not one to listen to advice.
 The rebellion met with some initial success and won a battle against the government's forces at Preston pans on 21st September, after which the decision was reached to march into England.
 Having reached as far into England as Derby but not having acquired the level of support he had anticipated in the country, Charles was forced to reluctantly return to Scotland.

 The rebel army was pursued north by government troops lead by George II's younger son, the vastly obese William, Duke of Cumberland.
-At Culloden Moor, on 16th April 1746, Charles' army of hungry and weary Highlanders was annihilated by Cumberland's army.
+At Battle of Culloden, on 16th April 1746, Charles' army of hungry and weary Highlanders was annihilated by Cumberland's army.
 Bonnie Prince Charlie himself fled the field and was to spend months hiding out in the Highlands waiting for a ship to take him to France.
 Cumberland then subdued the Highland Scots with such ferocity that his actions earned him the name of Butcher Cumberland.

 Frederick, Prince of Wales